Saizy767/vector_database/README.md

    - Data is processed in configurable batches for performance.

 2. **Transformation**
-   - Each text entry is split into sentences or smaller chunks using `SentenceSpliter`.
+   - Each text entry is split into sentences or smaller chunks using `SentenceSplitter`.
    - Chunks are embedded using `BERTEmbedder` or `SentenceTransformerEmbedding`.
    - Metadata for each chunk is built and validated via `MetadataBuilder`.